Daniel Gibson: Personal life

 Gibson is the son of Byron and Cheryl Gibson.
 His father played basketball for the University of Houston.
 Gibson and his ex-wife, Keyshia Cole, have a son.
 The couple's 2011 wedding was filmed and aired on their BET reality TV series Keyshia & Daniel: Family First on October 9, 2012.
 The couple later separated in 2014.

 On July 29, 2013, Gibson turned himself in to New Orleans police to face a charge of second degree battery related to an incident that took place earlier that month.
 His attorney declined to comment on the matter, but police said Gibson struck a man, breaking his jaw, in an altercation at a local night club.

 After the 2012–2013 season, injuries to his foot and ankle, grieving his grandmother's death, and a lengthy divorce, Gibson began suffering from depression and anxiety, and began writing music to cope with the issues, contrary to rumors that he intentionally was starting a rap career.

 In 2017, he toured internationally with other retired NBA players as a part of the Champions Basketball League and he and Cole were featured in the VH1 reality TV show Love & Hip Hop: Hollywood.

 In 2018, Gibson was on the MTV television show The Challenge: Champs vs. Stars.

+On December 10, 2025, Gibson was arrested during a traffic stop.
+He was pulled over by Beachwood police for driving a pickup truck with no tail lights.
+He had an active warrant out of Mansfield Municipal Court for failing to appear in court on a speeding ticket issued by the Ohio State Highway Patrol from 2023.